jjiang529/bike_share/README.md

 fluctuation in ridership.
 Activity increases substantially during the warmer months, peaking at 18.4% of total rides in August.
 In contrast, colder months such as January and February account for only 1–3% of total rides, indicating that rider participation drops sharply during winter conditions.

     The daily riding patterns between casual and member riders are also very similar.
 Both groups are most active between 2 PM and 6 PM, with the highest participation on weekends, particularly Saturdays.
-Additionally, the docked bike is the most popular choice among both riders, accounting for the majority of total rides across all bike categories.
+Additionally, the docked bike is the most popular choice among both riders, accounting for the 78% of total rides across all bike categories.

     However, there is a distinct difference in trip behavior.
 While both rider groups often start from similar locations, members tend to end their trips at different destinations, suggesting point-to-point commuting.
 In contrast, casual riders are more likely to return to their starting locations, indicating recreational or leisure-based usage.